siddhartha-gadgil/LeanLion/LeanLion/proved_programs.md

 * Lean's type constructors are rich enough to express arbitrary mathematical theorems.
 * Propositions are types, and proofs are terms of these types.
 * Proofs are erased at runtime, so there is no performance penalty for proving theorems.

 ---

+## SATurn: A SAT Solver-Prover in Lean

+* The Boolean satisfiability problem (SAT) is the problem of determining if a given collection of Boolean formulas is satisfiable.
+* SATurn is an implementation in Lean of the DPLL algorithm for SAT solving.
+* Given a SAT problem, SATurn returns one of:
+  * A proof that the problem is not satisfiable: a *resolution tree* is returned, and it is proved that such trees are proofs of unsatisfiability.
+  * A satisfying assignment to the variables and proof that they are correct.
+* The _n-queens_ problem illustrates SATurn.

+---

+## LeanAide: Autoformalization of Statements

+Given a statement, LeanAide generates a Lean formalization of the statement.

+* We find documentation strings (in Mathlib, Std, Core) that are similar (w.r.t.
+OpenAI's embeddings) to the statement.
+* From these, a prompt with example translations and the given statement is generated.
+* GPT-4 is queried with the prompt, with (say) 10 completions sought.
+* We elaborate the OpenAI completions in Lean and filter out those that fail.
+* We further group these by *provable equivalence*, where we try to prove equivalence using the Aesop tactic and pick the first completion in the largest group.

+---